• Skip to primary navigation

 • Cook pasta 1 minutes less than package directions.

 • While the pasta cooks heat olive oil in a skillet over medium heat, add butter, shallots, garlic, salt, and pepper; cook for 3 minutes.
 Add broth and reduce heat to medium-low, add peas and cook for 3 minutes.
-Sitr in Ricotta and mix until well incorporated, Add lemon juice and zest.
+Stir in Ricotta and mix until well incorporated, Add lemon juice and zest.

 • Mix sauce with pasta and Parmesan cheese, (I did this in the pan I cooked the pasta in because everything would not fit in the skillet).